venkatarun95/genericCC/README.md

 `mm-delay 50 mm-link trace-12Mbps trace-12Mbps`

 Find the ip addresses inside and outside the mahimahi shell by running `ifconfig` inside and outside the shell resp.
 Inside the shell look for an 'ingress' interface and outside the shell, look for a 'delay-*' interface.
 For instance they could be '100.64.0.1' and '100.64.0.4' resp.
+The external address is also available in the variable `MAHIMAHI_BASE`.
 Run `./receiver` outside the mahimahi shells.
 Run the following command inside the shells to start a sender that uses Adaptive Copa that bounds end-to-end delay to 110ms.
 It will transmit in 10s bunches.
 You can run several such sender processes in parallel, but running more than n-1 senders (where n is the number of available cores) is not recommended, especially for protocols that could be potentially pacing sensitive such as Remy.

-`export MIN_RTT=10000`

-`./sender serverip=100.64.0.1 sourceip=100.64.0.4 cctype=markovian delta_conf=bounded_delay_end:110 onduration=10000 offduration=100 traffic_params=deterministic`
+`./sender serverip=$MAHIMAHI_BASE offduration=0 onduration=60000
+cctype=markovian delta_conf=do_ss:auto:0.5
+traffic_params=deterministic,num_cycles=1`